-Applicants to the LL.M. program must have completed their law degree at an accredited U.S. law school or a non-U.S. law school with substantially equivalent standards, and must have a strong record of academic accomplishments.
-More about our requirements ...
+Applicants must have earned their law degree at an accredited U.S. law school or a non-U.S. law school with substantially equivalent standards, and should have a strong record of academic accomplishments.
+Find out more about our requirements

-What is the application deadline, and when can I begin submitting my application materials?
+What is the application deadline, and when can I begin to submit my application materials?

 You may submit your application any time after August 1.
-The application deadline for the 2016-2017 academic year is December 1, 2015.
-More on LL.M. admissions ...
+The application deadline for the 2024-2025 academic year is December 1, 2023.
+Find out more about LL.M. admissions

 Do you have any minimum grade requirements for applicants?

 No, while applicants should have a strong record of academic accomplishments, we review each application holistically, taking into consideration all application materials.
 Grades are certainly important, but they are one among many factors that we take into account in reviewing each applicant’s file.

 I am reapplying to the LL.M. program.
 What do I need to do?

 Previous applicants who were not admitted to the LL.M. program and who wish to reapply must submit a completely new application and pay the application fee.
 Applicants who have been denied admission three times may not file further applications.